-The tax system of Vietnam has undergone crucial reforms since Doi Moi in 1986.
-In particular, since Vietnam obtained membership of international organisations e.g. ASEAN (1995) and WTO (2007), tax policy and tax reform have become more aligned with international rules and practices, and at the same time tax collection and administration processes have been improved.
+In particular, since Vietnam obtained membership of international organizations e.g. ASEAN (1995) and WTO (2007), tax policy and tax reform have become more aligned with international rules and practices, and at the same time tax collection and administration processes have been improved.
 In 2007, the Law on Tax Administration was first implemented.
 The Law provides rules on tax administration, management of information, tax collection and enforcement, and has provided guidance in areas previously open to wide interpretation.
 Later in 2007, the National Assembly also passed the first Law on Personal Income Tax, covering taxation of all income of individuals in Vietnam for the first time.
 This Law introduced the concept of personal and family deductions in determining taxable income of individuals.